About the Support at Home Program

 C) Assessed as being eligible for a Home Care Package

-…you will make the same or lower contributions once you transition to Support at Home.
+…you make the same or lower contributions after the Support at Home transition.

-Existing Home Care Package recipients who do not pay an income-tested care fee will continue with no such fees under Support at Home.
-Those who are paying income-tested fees, however, will transition into Support at Home with special discounted contribution arrangements.
+Home Care Package recipients who did not pay an income-tested care fee continued with no such fees under Support at Home.
+Those who were paying income-tested fees, however, transitioned into Support at Home with special discounted contribution arrangements.

-Finally, a cap will ensure no individual pays more than $130,000 in non-clinical care costs over their lifetime.
+Finally, a cap ensures no individual pays more than $130,000 in non-clinical care costs over their lifetime.
 This applies to both in-home care and residential care.

 5. Support at Home Categories: Classifications & Pathways

-Eight levels of support will be available under the Support at Home program.
+Eight levels of support are available under the Support at Home program.
 The highest level includes a maximum annual funding of up to $78,000 per person, as well as two short-term care pathways.
-By comparison, the Home Care Package program has four levels of support.
-Level 4 includes a $61,400 maximum.
+By comparison, the Home Care Package program had four levels of support.
+Level 4 included a $61,400 maximum.

-As with the new prioritisation system, the level of support a participant qualifies for will depend on their assessment findings.
-If you’re already a home care recipient or on the National Priority System, you will retain the level of funding of your approved Home Care Package until you are reassessed into a new classification under Support at Home.
+As with the new prioritisation system, the level of support a participant qualifies for depends on their assessment findings.
+If you’re already a home care recipient or on the National Priority System, you retain the level of funding of your approved Home Care Package until you are reassessed into a new classification under Support at Home.

 Source: Australian Government Department of Health and Aged Care

-Support at Home participants will also have access to two short-term pathways:
+Support at Home participants also have access to two short-term pathways:

-1. Restorative Care Pathway: This pathway will expand upon existing arrangements under the Short-Term Restorative Care (STRC) Programme by increasing support from 8 weeks to 12 weeks.
-Participants will utilise this pathway to maintain and improve their independence, delay reliance on additional services, and continue participating in activities they enjoy.
+- Restorative Care Pathway: This pathway expanded upon existing arrangements under the Short-Term Restorative Care (STRC) Programme by increasing support from 8 weeks to a maximum of 16 weeks.
+Participants can utilise this pathway to maintain and improve their independence, delay reliance on additional services, and continue participating in activities they enjoy.

-In addition to those eight levels of support and two short-term pathways, the Support at Home program will feature three funding tiers for assistive technology and home modifications (AT-HM Scheme)—more on those below.
+In addition to those eight levels of support and two short-term pathways, the Support at Home program features three funding tiers for assistive technology and home modifications (AT-HM Scheme)—more on those below.

 6. Support at Home Service List

-However, Support at Home will feature a defined service list to specify what’s available in the program.
-It will have three categories:
+The Support at Home program features a defined service list to specify what’s available in the program.
+It features three categories:

-Each category will have its own service types and participant contribution arrangements.
-Assessments will determine which services are available to home care recipients, and those determinations will be documented in their accompanying support plans.
+Each category has its own service types and participant contribution arrangements.
+Assessments determine which services are available to home care recipients, and those determinations are documented in their accompanying support plans.

 Support at Home Capped Prices